Online College Art Courses at BHCC

 Bunker Hill Community College (BHCC) is a comprehensive, multi-campus urban institution.
 Founded in 1973, BHCC is the largest community college in Massachusetts and ranks among the 25 fastest growing public two-year colleges in the United States.
 The College currently enrolls more than 14,000 students in day, afternoon, evening, late-evening, midnight, weekend, and web-based and distance-learning courses and programs each semester.

 In 2008, Yong Chen returned to BHCC to teach painting, drawing and other foundation studio art classes.
 Now he is an associate professor of art.
-He has been successfully developed and brought three popular studio art courses online: Watercolor I, Watercolor II, and Drawing I.to register for these online courses.
+He has been successfully developed and brought two popular studio art courses online: Watercolor I, and Drawing I.to register for these online courses.

 Take Yong Chen's Watercolor and Drawing Online Courses